Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Breadcrumbs
 Password is Admin's password, starting with p and ending with ./

+### Love
+Password is Admin's hash, starting with aab4 and ending with cf1

 ### ScriptKiddie
 Password is root hash, starting with $6$RO4wVQ and ending with /2gPJE77Bl